Prepare your kids for playing outdoors this summer, but please don’t forget the Budget Saver Twin Pops.

 3. Bring colorful accessories to make safety fun

-We all know that sunblock is needed to keep our skin safe from harmful UV rays, but you’ll also need a few other accessories, especially around noon to mid afternoon when the sun is at its strongest.
+We all know that sunblock is needed to protect our skin safe from harmful UV rays, but you’ll also need a few other accessories, especially around noon to mid afternoon when the sun is at its strongest.
 Wearing any extra layers may be annoying for kids as it will cause them to sweat more in the heat, but cool sunglasses and colorful hats will have your kids yearning to look cool while they’re hanging out at the pool.

 4. Don’t forget your budget saver twin pops